Last updated: April 5, 2026

 How do you add emotional expressiveness to a companion's voice?

 Flat prosody kills companion immersion.
 Users expect the voice to reflect the emotional content of what the companion is saying.
-Inworld TTS supports two layers of expressiveness control.
+Inworld offers two layers of expressiveness control.

 import requests